 What is the Deadline to File for Tax Rebate Programs?

-The deadline for filing applications for 2015 property tax rebates for commercial and industrial vacancies and charitable organizations that are tenants in commercial properties is the last day of February 2016.
+The deadline for filing applications for 2019 property tax rebates for charitable organizations that are tenants in commercial properties is the last day of February 2020.
 Information on both these programs is available through the links above or at the City Tax Office.